 And I have experience from the academic side, having spent three years as Head of Technical Services at the University of Alaska Anchorage.
 Yes, Anchorage.
 While I was there, in addition to the usual technical services activities, UAA was part of a grant funded project with the Alaska State Library and the University of Alaska Fairbanks to begin the digitization of images relating to the history of Alaska.
 I was UAA’s coordinator for that project, now known as Alaska’s Digital Archives.
 It is still going strong, and now has over 10,000 images, documents, video and audio clips, and has participating institutions all over the state.
 Being part of the team for the first two years of that project is something that I will always be proud of.

-So, I have worked in middle-sized public libraries in Illinois (Evanston and Oak Park) and Florida (Alachua County), one of the largest public libraries in the U.S (Chicago Public)., a medium-sized academic library in Alaska (University of Alaska Anchorage), and an ARL in Florida (Florida State University).
-And now Seattle, so we’re back on the west coast.
+So, I have worked in middle-sized public libraries in Illinois (Evanston and Oak Park) and Florida (Alachua County), two of the largest public libraries in the U.S (Seattle and Chicago)., a medium-sized academic library in Alaska (University of Alaska Anchorage), and an ARL in Florida (Florida State University).
+And now we’re back in Georgia.

 And I also worked in implementations for two systems vendors (Endeavor and Ex Libris) which is where I met Galen.